 It seems like only yesterday.
 My journey started in 2008 when I had just finished my 12th boards and was looking forward to my vacations as usual.
-Spending time with mom in the kitchen, eating delicious food and of course listening to her stories was all I wanted to do.
+Spending time with mom in the kitchen, eating delicious food, and of course, listening to her stories was all I wanted to do.
 One fine day she asked me, what have I thought about college?
-I was clueless.
 I didn’t know what I wanted to do in life.

-Finally the day had arrived.
-A kid from a small town called Valsad, who spent all his summer vacations at home in mom’s kitchen had to leave the house to go study in college in a big city like Ahmadabad.
+A kid from a small town called Valsad, who spent all his summer vacations at home in mom’s kitchen had to leave the house to go to study in college in a big city like Ahmadabad.
 Just the thought of staying away from mom made me cry and not having my dad around just scared me.
-Yeah I was a Mumma’s boy but it gave me more joy when I had made my dad proud.
+Yeah, I was a Mumma’s boy but it gave me more joy when I had made my dad proud.
 I was the first to attend college in my family so more than me my dad was excited about the prospect.

 My mom came to drop me at college, she checked if my hostel was good enough or not.
 I ended up crying when it was time for her to go back home.
 So much so that she almost missed her train.
-I sat down at the station for almost an hour as i could not stop crying.
+I sat down at the station for almost an hour as I could not stop crying.
 I was a lost kid without his parents around.
-As a family we were not financially stable but we were happy as kids.
-All the credit goes to mom and dad for raising us in such a way.
+As a family, we were not financially stable but we were happy as kids.
+All the credit goes to mom and dad for raising us in this way.
 We were content with what we had.

 They say that life is what happens to you while you’re busy making other plans.
 That’s exactly what happened to me.
 My dad fell sick and was hospitalized.
 His internal organs were failing.

 He had a major accident when I was just 6 months old while working on the railway tracks.
 Ever since he was not able to lift anything heavy and he used to get sick whenever the seasons changed.